SquareScreamYT/conlangs/chielbaric.md

 ### Root Construction

 To construct a noun, select the root, class and number.
-For this example, we will use the root *`р-ҥ`* "apple".
+For this example, we will use the root *`р-ң`* "apple".

 Nouns typically follow the pattern `1CN2`, where 1 and 2 are the consonants in the root, C is the class and N is the number.